tinjure20/frontity-csstricks-demo/README.md

 # A Demo Frontity Starter Theme for CSS-Tricks Article

-This repository contains all the Frontity package/libre-theme codes that were discussed in [CSS-Tricks](https://css-tricks.com/) article .....
+This repository contains all the Frontity package/libre-theme codes that were discussed in [CSS-Tricks](https://css-tricks.com/) article [Mars Theme: A Deep Look at Frontity’s Headless WordPress Theme](https://css-tricks.com/mars-theme-a-deep-look-at-frontitys-headless-wordpress-theme/).

 ![image](./screenshot.png)